-- If the initial tests are negative, what follow-up, if any, is needed?
+- If the first tests are negative, what follow-up, if any, is needed?

 - How do we know whether I need treatment?

-- How frequently do I need follow-up, and what follow-up testing will I need?
+- How often do I need follow-up?
+What follow-up testing will I need?

-- How long do I need to be treated, and what are the possible side effects?
+- How long do I need to be treated?
+What are the possible side effects?

-- What are the potential downsides of not taking antifungal therapy if it is prescribed?
+- What are the potential problems of not taking antifungal therapy, if it is prescribed?

-- What signs or symptoms of progressive disease should I watch for?
+- What signs or symptoms of the disease should I watch for?

-If you are traveling to/through the endemic region and have an increased risk for developing severe infection:
+If you are traveling to the region where the fungus is and have an increased risk for getting a severe infection, ask your provider:

 - Am I at increased for getting coccidioidomycosis?

-- What, if any, preventive measures should I take?
+- What, if any, protective measures should I take?